 As I read Janese’s story and scrolled down to the comments as I normally do, I got lost in the voices of women who recounted their frightening experiences of street harassment by men.
 The stories were so relatable I knew I had to speak out.
 Not because the victim was a Black woman, but because Janese was a woman—a woman killed at the age of 29 and preyed upon by pure evilness.
 Her children will never see her in flesh form again because of this monster; her natural life is no more all because a man felt he was entitled to some part of her.
 Entitlement will get you killed.
 Entitlement will get you groped.
 Entitlement will get you followed.
 Entitlement will get you called a bitch, ho, thot when you don’t cooperate.

-In an society where patriarchy is almost autocratic it leaves women voiceless, which is essentially powerless because we have to constantly explain why are bodies are not a commodity.
+In an society where patriarchy is almost autocratic it leaves women voiceless.
+We’re often left powerless because we have to constantly explain why are bodies are not a commodity.
 As women, we don’t have the luxury of power in our social mobility because for centuries our power has rested in our bodies—commodification and sexual objectification.
-There is no power in pussy and I wholeheartedly endorse, promote and affirm that judgement.
+There is no power in pussy.
 I will tell my children that.
 I will tell my children’s children that.
-I will tell my children’s children’s children that I do understand women use sex as leverage and that’s because society tells us we don’t have much else to offer and it’s our most valuable tool and when you’re constantly fed that bullshit you start to believe.
-However, when you hear stories like Janese and Mary and those who are raped because men equated pussy with pleasure and it starts to conflict.
+Society tells us we don’t have much else to offer and our vaginas are our most valuable tool and when you’re constantly fed that bullshit you start to believe it.
+However, when you hear stories like Janese and Mary who are raped or murdered because men equated pussy with pleasure and it starts to conflict.

 The reason I include women in this discussion is because we contribute to street harassment as well.
-Women are just as guilty of victim-shaming and I will never understand it when it’s not far-fetched to believe it can happen to you.
+Women are just as guilty of victim-shaming and I will never understand.
 People think there’s always a catch to someone’s behavior that warranted an attack.
 She rejected him BUT how was she dressed?
 She rejected him BUT she probably wasn’t that nice about.
 Here’s the thing: you shouldn’t feel you have to be nice to a man to offset a violent predicament.

 The SSH supports my statement that street harassment does not only happen in the streets.
-It can happen in a grocery store, as I’ve experienced plenty of times.
-Half of the women and men in the survey reported harassment while in stores to on public transportation.
-Maybe that is why a young woman decided to capture her interaction with a young man on camera and when she dissed him was a called a rude/stuck up/ugly/cock-eyed/ bitch from what was shown in the 15 seconds clip.
+It can happen in a grocery store.
+Half of the women and men in the survey reported harassment while in stores to aboard public transportation.
+Maybe that is why a young woman decided to capture her interaction with a young man on camera and when she dissed him was a called a rude/stuck up/ugly/cock-eyed/bitch from what was shown in the 15 seconds clip.
 What people didn’t see was in the full video (watch here) two guys followed them a couple of blocks into a grocery store and then approached for her name and number.
 You think following someone into a grocery store is flattering?
 You think after following someone and making them feel uncomfortable they’ll give you their digits?
-No, that’s not how the worlds works.

 Women shouldn’t have to use the “I have a boyfriend” excuse to get out of giving someone any attention.